top of page

 Guest: Professor Amy Edmondson

 Harvard Business School Professor Amy Edmonsdson is ranked the #1 Thought Leader in the world and coined the term, "psychological safety."
-She shared with our community the importance of reducing anxiety and learning from intelligent failure.
+She shared with our community the importance of learning from intelligent failure.

 03